• Committees & Knowledge Communities

 This new committee, started in 2014, has formed to promote a strong future for the architecture profession by advocating for women in architecture through recognition, networking, professional development, and mentorship.

-Co-chairs: Katie Blaisdell, AIA and Kaitlin Schalow, AIA
+Co-chairs: Katie Merten, Assoc.
+AIA and Angela Varpness, AIA